SYU15/sortingAlgos/README.md

 # sortingAlgos
-D3.js visualization of sorting algorithms using a Python Flask server
+D3.js visualization of sorting algorithms using React and a Python Flask server